ionic-team/cordova-plugin-ionic-webview/README.md

     * The default origin for requests from the iOS WebView is `ionic://localhost`.
 If `Hostname` and `iosScheme` preferences are set, then origin will be `iosSchemeValue://HostnameValue`.

+1. The WebView is not able to display images, videos or other files from file or content protocols or if it doesn't have protocol at all.
+For those cases use `window.Ionic.WebView.convertFileSrc()` to get the proper url.

 1. Replace any usages of `window.Ionic.normalizeURL()` with `window.Ionic.WebView.convertFileSrc()`.

     * For Ionic Angular projects, there is an [Ionic Native wrapper](https://beta.ionicframework.com/docs/native/ionic-webview):